ChaseHBehrens/Kingdomino_AI/README.md

 # Kingdomino AI
 This is an AI that plays the board game kingdomino.
 ## How it works
 It uses a Greedy algorithm to select the best scoring domino on a given turn.
+It considers all possible placements of all available domino choices and calculates the score of each corresponding board state.
 ## Performance
 The AI came third in the both four player matches against humans I tested it with.
 This was not surprising based on the relative simplicity of the algorithm.
 ## Improvements